Detect duplicate data so you can fix or remove it

 Duplicates can’t be detected when a user merges two records, converts a lead, or saves an activity as completed.
 Duplicates also aren’t detected when a user changes the status of a record, such as activating or reactivating it.

 To check for duplicates in the web application, you can use Detect Duplicates capability provided in More Commands () on the nav bar in the grid.
 The duplicate records are also detected when you import data programmatically or through Import Data Wizard.
 In addition, you can check for duplicates by running scheduled duplicate detection jobs.
 For step-by-step instructions on how to set up the duplicate detection job, see Run system jobs to detect duplicates.

-A duplicate detection job runs in the background while you do other things in Dynamics 365 for Customer Engagement apps .
-You can request email notification from Customer Engagement apps upon the completion of a duplicate detection job.
+A duplicate detection job runs in the background while you do other things in the customer engagement apps.
+You can request email notification from customer engagement apps upon the completion of a duplicate detection job.